Introduction and Setup is part of a free web series, ChemPlugin Modeling with Python, by Aqueous Solutions LLC.

 Open Notepad++ and on the menu bar click on “Settings → Preferences”.
 Choose “Language” on the left, set “Tab size: 4” on the right, and then select “Replace by space”, before closing the dialog

-To use ChemPlugin, you need a link to the ChemPlugin 2021 SDK installer, as well as an activation code.
-Alternatively, you may have access to the installer for The Geochemist's Workbench Advanced Professional 2021, which includes the ChemPlugin 2021 SDK.
+To use ChemPlugin, you need the ChemPlugin 2023 SDK installer, as well as an activation code.
+Alternatively, you may have access to The Geochemist's Workbench Professional or Advanced Professional 2023, which includes ChemPlugin 2023.
 Either way, run the installer, taking care to choose the 64 bit version.

 During the process, note the directory (e.g., “\Program Files\ChemPlugin”) in which the ChemPlugin software is installed